SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

    1. In analysis_of_questionnaire_v1.py update the path on line 136
    2. Run the script

-   Outputs results_logger.csv in the same folder.
+   Outputs results_logger_questionnaire.csv in the same folder.
 This shows if the differences between the means were significant.